valeriupredoi/COVID-19_LINEAR/README.md

 ------------------------------------------

-Even though most of the countries display an exponential spread, some of the (smaller) countries that have bad measures taken display a slow-down in the number of daily cases (WARNING: this could well be because of a drop in number of tests!).
-Look for the green lines, representing slow-down.
+Even though most of the countries display an exponential spread, some of the (smaller) countries (Belgium, Netherlands) are starting to display a slow-down in the rate of daily cases (**WARNING**: this could well be because of a drop in number of tests or testing procedures!).
+Look for the green lines, representing the new, slow-down increase.

 ![COVID-19 France Evolution](country_plots/COVID-19_LIN_France.png)
 ![COVID-19 Belgium Evolution](country_plots/COVID-19_LIN_Belgium.png)